Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Graph square-rooting algorithm

-In total, the entire lattice construction algorithm can be summarized as follows, assuming one is given a lattice with labels and connectivity: \begin{enumerate} \item Identify all cliques within the lattice. \item In descending order, do the following to every clique: \begin{enumerate} \item Add a new vertex in the center of the clique. \item Add edges between this new vertex and the other vertices of the clique. \item Remove vertices of the clique. \end{enumerate} \item Here, all the old edges of the initial lattice should have been removed and only the newly added edges connecting the old and new vertices are retained in the lattice. \item Assign labels to the newly added edges; reduce the number of labels using graph symmetries. \item Use \eqref{eq:graph_edge_weights_squaring_Appendix} to produce a system of equations which link the newly created labels to the old labels. \item Solve these equations to obtain fitting labels for the bipartite lattice. \item To obtain the second sublattice, being the SUSY partner of the given lattice, construct next-nearest neighbors and use \eqref{eq:graph_edge_weights_squaring_Appendix} to correctly label the edges. \end{enumerate}
+In total, the entire lattice construction algorithm can be summarized as follows, assuming one is given a lattice with connectivities labeled by the set of numbers $\{{\bf t}_{ik}\}$: \begin{enumerate} \item Identify all cliques within the lattice. \item In descending order let ${\mathcal X}$ be either the full set or a subset of cliques that includes all the vertices and do the following to every clique in ${\mathcal X}$: \begin{enumerate} \item Add a new vertex to the center. \item Remove the edges. \item Add new edges between the new vertex and the old vertices. \end{enumerate} {\bf Assert:} All the old edges of the initial lattice are removed, and only the newly added edges are retained. \item Assign labels ${\bf A}_{ij}$ to the newly added edges; reduce the number of labels using graph symmetries.
+The result is a matrix of the form